 Not quite conducive to noticing the finite aspects of the sport.

 The U.S. Open (hard court) is our nation’s grand slam tournament in professional tennis.
 The others occur in Australia (Australian Open/hard court), France (French Open/clay), and England (Wimbledon/grass).
-The thing is, going to the tournaments is fun, I’d assume a lot more enjoyable if you get to see your favorite player(s), but when it comes to observing the game, there’s not method better than TV.
+The thing is, going to the tournaments is fun, I’d assume a lot more enjoyable if you get to see your favorite player(s), but when it comes to observing the game, there’s no better medium than TV (unless you have supreme court-side seating).
 The cameras are right on the players, they show every little detail, it’s the best way to get the full game.

 If you don’t know who Roger Federer is, if he’s not your favorite tennis player, perhaps favorite professional athlete in existence, it’s time to change that.